-Since Kean has taken over, Bemidji State has set 13 indoor and seven outdoor program records.
-He has also overseen 70 selections to NSIC All-Academic Teams.
+Since Kean has taken over, Bemidji State has set 18 indoor, 13 outdoor and three cross country program records.
+He has also overseen 126 selections to NSIC All-Academic Teams.

 Prior to joining Bemidji State, Kean spent four seasons as an assistant coach at his alma mater, Northern Michigan University.
 At NMU he was responsible for an overhaul of the Wildcats’ Olympic weightlifting programs, helped create and implement the training programs for multi-event athletes, sprinters, hurdlers and jumpers, provided oversight of the team’s stretching and pre-habilitation regiments and provided the team with nutritional education.
 In addition, he served as a member of the NMU faculty in the fall of 2011 and spring of 2012.

 As a collegiate assistant coach, Kean worked with 50 Division II national championship qualifiers, 15 All-Americans, 16 Great Lakes Intercollegiate Athletic Conference champions and multiple GLIAC record-holders, while his teams have finished among the nation’s best, most recently placing sixth at the 2015 NCAA Division II Indoor Track and Field Championships.

 Kean also spent two summers as a volunteer assistant coach and nutrition leader at The John Godina Throwing Camp and served as a volunteer at the Roger Kingdom and Friends Track and Field Camp.